Learning the Crystal Structure Genome for Property Classification: Introduction

-The intimate interwoven description of what defines a material -- the elemental species involved and the crystallographic structure the atoms adopt in the presence of others given a fixed ratio -- and which physical properties can ``live'' in various structures pose a challenge for novel materials design and discovery.
-Materials scientists would need to search through a combinatorial space spanned by both chemical as well as structure types \cite{Rondinelli2015}.
 Despite the key role chemistry plays in physical properties, condensed-matter physicists have harnessed effective theoretical models, e.g., Hubbard, Heisenberg, and Fu-Kane models, etc., based on different interactions, orbital symmetries, and topologies to describe the electronic and magnetic phases of materials without explicitly encoding material composition.
-The premise relies on recognition that the low-energy electrons comprising atoms interact on a lattice, which may map onto a (portion of a) known crystal structure.
+The premise relies on recognition that the low-energy electrons comprising atoms interact on a lattice, which may be mapped onto a (portion of a) known crystal structure.
 Even with modern computational simulations, e.g., those based on density functional theory (DFT), chemical information is only included in the form of atomic orbitals at each crystallographic site and their corresponding atomic numbers to provide a potential for the electrons to interact.
 To that end, we pose the following question: \textsl{Is it possible to marginalize compositional information and understand to what extent crystal structure exclusively determines materials properties?}